Insider Selling: Lennox International Inc. (NYSE:LII) Director Sells 500 Shares of Stock

-Lennox International Inc. (NYSE:LII – Get Free Report) Director Todd J. Teske sold 500 shares of the business’s stock in a transaction on Monday, November 25th.
-The stock was sold at an average price of $675.52, for a total value of $337,760.00.
-Following the transaction, the director now owns 7,911 shares in the company, valued at approximately $5,344,038.72.
-This trade represents a 5.94 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Lennox International Inc. (NYSE:LII – Get Free Report) Director Sherry Buck sold 500 shares of the company’s stock in a transaction that occurred on Wednesday, November 27th.
+The shares were sold at an average price of $660.74, for a total value of $330,370.00.
+Following the completion of the transaction, the director now directly owns 1,693 shares of the company’s stock, valued at approximately $1,118,632.82.
+This trade represents a 22.80 % decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.

-Lennox International (NYSE:LII – Get Free Report) last released its quarterly earnings data on Wednesday, October 23rd.
-The construction company reported $6.68 EPS for the quarter, topping the consensus estimate of $5.95 by $0.73.
-The business had revenue of $1.50 billion for the quarter, compared to analyst estimates of $1.42 billion.
+Lennox International (NYSE:LII – Get Free Report) last posted its quarterly earnings data on Wednesday, October 23rd.
+The construction company reported $6.68 EPS for the quarter, topping analysts’ consensus estimates of $5.95 by $0.73.
 Lennox International had a return on equity of 148.52% and a net margin of 14.63%.
-The business’s quarterly revenue was up 9.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm posted $5.37 EPS.
-On average, sell-side analysts predict that Lennox International Inc. will post 21.1 EPS for the current year.
+The company had revenue of $1.50 billion for the quarter, compared to analyst estimates of $1.42 billion.
+During the same quarter in the previous year, the firm earned $5.37 earnings per share.
+The business’s revenue was up 9.6% on a year-over-year basis.
+On average, research analysts anticipate that Lennox International Inc. will post 21.1 earnings per share for the current fiscal year.

 Lennox International Dividend Announcement

-A number of brokerages have recently weighed in on LII.
-KeyCorp lowered Lennox International from an “overweight” rating to a “sector weight” rating in a research note on Tuesday, October 15th.
-Royal Bank of Canada boosted their target price on shares of Lennox International from $604.00 to $619.00 and gave the stock a “sector perform” rating in a research report on Thursday, October 24th.
-Robert W. Baird raised their price target on shares of Lennox International from $648.00 to $656.00 and gave the stock a “neutral” rating in a report on Thursday, October 24th.
-Barclays boosted their price objective on shares of Lennox International from $575.00 to $624.00 and gave the company an “equal weight” rating in a report on Thursday, October 24th.
-Finally, Northcoast Research assumed coverage on Lennox International in a research note on Friday, November 22nd.
-They issued a “sell” rating and a $475.00 target price for the company.
-Two analysts have rated the stock with a sell rating, seven have given a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat, Lennox International currently has an average rating of “Hold” and an average price target of $575.54.
+LII has been the topic of a number of research reports.
+Robert W. Baird boosted their price objective on Lennox International from $648.00 to $656.00 and gave the company a “neutral” rating in a research report on Thursday, October 24th.
+Barclays increased their price objective on shares of Lennox International from $575.00 to $624.00 and gave the company an “equal weight” rating in a research note on Thursday, October 24th.
+Wells Fargo & Company raised their price objective on shares of Lennox International from $570.00 to $615.00 and gave the stock an “equal weight” rating in a report on Monday, October 7th.
+Mizuho upped their target price on shares of Lennox International from $650.00 to $675.00 and gave the company an “outperform” rating in a research note on Thursday, October 24th.
+Finally, Royal Bank of Canada raised their price target on shares of Lennox International from $604.00 to $619.00 and gave the stock a “sector perform” rating in a research note on Thursday, October 24th.
+Two analysts have rated the stock with a sell rating, seven have assigned a hold rating and five have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has an average rating of “Hold” and a consensus price target of $575.54.

 A number of institutional investors have recently modified their holdings of LII.
-Wilmington Savings Fund Society FSB purchased a new position in Lennox International during the third quarter worth approximately $27,000.
-Innealta Capital LLC purchased a new position in shares of Lennox International during the 2nd quarter valued at approximately $33,000.
+Swedbank AB bought a new stake in shares of Lennox International during the first quarter valued at approximately $15,416,000.
+GAMMA Investing LLC increased its stake in shares of Lennox International by 38.6% in the 2nd quarter.
+GAMMA Investing LLC now owns 255 shares of the construction company’s stock valued at $136,000 after buying an additional 71 shares during the period.
 Massmutual Trust Co.
-FSB ADV grew its stake in Lennox International by 38.8% in the 2nd quarter.
+FSB ADV raised its position in shares of Lennox International by 38.8% during the second quarter.
 Massmutual Trust Co.
-FSB ADV now owns 68 shares of the construction company’s stock valued at $36,000 after acquiring an additional 19 shares during the period.
-First Horizon Advisors Inc. acquired a new stake in Lennox International in the 3rd quarter valued at $39,000.
-Finally, Huntington National Bank increased its holdings in Lennox International by 47.9% in the 3rd quarter.
-Huntington National Bank now owns 71 shares of the construction company’s stock worth $43,000 after acquiring an additional 23 shares in the last quarter.
-67.07% of the stock is currently owned by institutional investors and hedge funds.
+FSB ADV now owns 68 shares of the construction company’s stock worth $36,000 after acquiring an additional 19 shares during the last quarter.
+DNB Asset Management AS lifted its stake in shares of Lennox International by 2.6% during the second quarter.
+DNB Asset Management AS now owns 7,848 shares of the construction company’s stock valued at $4,199,000 after acquiring an additional 196 shares during the period.
+Finally, Valeo Financial Advisors LLC bought a new position in Lennox International in the second quarter valued at about $208,000.
+67.07% of the stock is owned by institutional investors.

 About Lennox International